2024 Wuxi stabbing

 On 16 November 2024, a mass stabbing took place at the Wuxi Vocational Institute of Arts and Technology in Yixing, China.
-Eight people were killed and 17 others were injured.
+Eight people were killed, and 17 others were injured.
 The perpetrator, former student Xu Jiajin, was executed two months later.

 Background

 The Wuxi Vocational Institute of Arts and Technology is a full-time public general professional college located in Wuxi, Jiangsu Province.
-According to the college profile, it occupies nearly 1,000 square metres of land and has a building area of about 290,000 square metres.
+According to the college profile, it occupies nearly 1,000 square meters of land and has a building area of about 290,000 square meters.

 Chinese law requires all vocational college undergraduates to work for a semester or more.
-During such period, some schools will act as foremen and send students to factories in need of workers.
+During such a period, some schools will act as foremen and send students to factories in need of workers.
 Student workers in this industry receive a lower hourly wage of 16 yuan, compared to the 24 yuan salary of regular part-time workers.

 Incident

 The attack took place at the on-campus dormitory area behind the main building.
 Over the course of less than an hour, several stabbings were reported between the campus west gate and the dormitory buildings.

 The attack began at the western campus entrance, which was continued at the nearby entrance of the campus library.
 Two more stabbings occurred inside the ground floor bathroom of No. 11 male dormitory and the ground floor of No. 12 male dormitory.
-According to media sources, the assailant then hid in bushes before entering No. 7-9 female dormitory and stabbing students indiscriminately.
+According to media sources, the assailant then hid in bushes before entering female dormitories No. 7 to 9 and stabbing students indiscriminately.
 Pictures of the scene showed victims on the ground with blood on their clothes.
 Some students said that their roommates were stabbed and told others not to go out.
-Many students hid in their rooms and barricaded their doors with book shelves to prevent the murderer from breaking in.
+Many students hid in their rooms and barricaded their doors with bookshelves to prevent the murderer from breaking in.

 Several police cars and ambulances were parked outside the college, and police officers entered with shields in hand.
 The assailant confronted the police at the college sports field with knives, and they pointed flashlights at the assailant.
 A police officer subdued him while he was on his side, as several male students also came forward to help.

 At around 11:30 p.m. that night, the Yixing City Public Security Bureau reported that the assailant had been arrested on the spot and admitted to the crime.
 Some of the injured were sent to the new campus of Yixing People's Hospital.